-The Committee is governed by a formal written Charter, adopted by it and approved by the Board.
+The Board Audit Committee comprises of a minimum of three Directors and is governed by a formal written Charter, adopted by it and approved by the Board.
 The Committee meets formally at least four times a year.
 External auditors attend at least one meeting annually; moreover, external auditors have unrestricted access to the Committee and its Chairman throughout the year.

 The Board of Directors has delegated to the Board Audit Committee the responsibility for ensuring that an effective internal auditing and continuous internal controls monitoring environment, and a sound system of accounting and financial control are in place.
 The Committee achieves this through regular review of internal audit reporting, external auditors’ management letters, central banks’ inspection reports, and the Group’s accounting and financial policies and practices, financial reporting and disclosure controls and procedures, and the adequacy and effectiveness of the internal control procedures at the Head Office and at ABG’s subsidiaries.
 The Committee considers all matters relating to financial control and reporting, internal and external audits and their scope and results, risk management and compliance with regulatory and legal requirements and accounting standards.
 It also considers and approves the annual audit plans, ensures coordination between the internal and external auditors, monitors the independence, qualifications, effectiveness and performance of the external auditors, and makes recommendations to the Board regarding the appointment, retirement and remuneration of the external auditors and the appointment of the Head of the Group’s Internal Audit Department.